 Our research varies from being highly fundamental to very applied and a number of our research groups are involved in collaborative projects with industrial partners.

-- Our industry pages explain how we help businesses.
+- Our Industry & entrepreneurship pages explain how we help businesses.